 When I was younger, there were many incidents where my siblings would go through my stuff like my crayons and notebooks and tear it all apart.
 It not only broke my heart but I felt unheard and unseen when my parents would tell me to just get over it or say something like, "You're the oldest, you should know better."

-brought up a great point recently that really resonated with me—just as much as we need to remember to "baby" our oldest, we also need to be stern with our youngest.
+But my friend brought up a great point recently that really resonated with me—just as much as we need to remember to "baby" our oldest, we also need to be stern with our youngest.
 If my little one is grabbing my oldest's toys or hitting her (even playfully) and she seems bothered, instead of telling her that he's little and doesn't know any better, it's best to remove the little one from the situation and tell him in front of her that he needs to be respectful of her stuff and her body.

 Our children get conditioned early on and our energy is received when we dismiss or honor something.
 So I try to make sure my children feel like I am looking out for them and that I make just decisions for them in these situations.